Union ranks had a very good 2022. It's not for the reason you think - KTVZ

 But there’s no denying 2022 was a very good year for union organizing.

-A CNN analysis of statistics kept by the National Labor Relations Board, which oversees representation votes at most businesses, shows that the board-certified union wins at 995 businesses last year.
+A CNN analysis of statistics kept by the National Labor Relations Board, which oversees representation votes at most businesses, shows unions won elections at 995 businesses last year for which results have been certified by the board.
 That was nearly double the 575 wins of the previous year.

 But those newly unionized workplaces had a total of 50,256 workers eligible to vote in those elections.
 While that’s up significantly from the 25,821 workers at the businesses where unions won votes in 2021, it wasn’t enough to move the needle by itself.